alejandrorg00/snufaFlashTalk2024/README.md

 # Citation
-This work has been presented at the SNUFA Conference 2024 (Youtube: [SNUFA 2024 Flash Talks](https://www.youtube.com/watch?v=o6kT44elYNk&t=10s)).
+This work has been presented at the SNUFA Conference 2024 as a poster and a flash talk (Youtube: [SNUFA 2024 Flash Talks](https://www.youtube.com/watch?v=o6kT44elYNk&t=10s)).

 Rodriguez-Garcia A, Ramaswamy S (2024). *Adaptive learning with neuromodulation-aware spiking neural networks*.
 SNUFA Conference 2024.